Sivamani-18/JS-Courses/README.md

 ```

 ### map()
 Creates a new array with the results of calling a provided function on every element in the calling array.
+[Back To Top](#table-of-contents)
 ```javascript
 var numbers = [1, 4, 9, 16];
 var doubles = numbers.map(function(number) {